 Why are all these differences so important?
 It’s because the other 3 gospels had extensive references to those things that were specific to Israel’s last days until 70AD – this proves that those other 3 gospels were written before 70AD.

-But the Gospel of John was written to a Gentile audience AFTER 70AD and AFTER the great tribulation and AFTER the antichrist was judged.
+But the Gospel of John was written to a Gentile audience AFTER 70AD, after the great tribulation, and after the antichrist was judged.

 It is the most well-known Gospel book in the world and contains the most famous scripture of all time (John 3:16).
 It is the only Gospel that focuses so much on the simple faith in Christ.
 John said that he wrote the gospel so that the world would believe in Christ (John 20:31).
 It is the simplest Gospel meant for a Gentile audience who do not know about the great tribulation, law of Moses, parables, Jerusalem, Temple, etc. John’s Gospel does not talk about the great tribulation but it does talk about the resurrection on the last day (John 6:39-54).